savvy-coders/unit-06-css-2-weloveariana/README.md

-**Round 2!
-FIGHT!**
+# Round 2!
+FIGHT

 Let's go!
 Time to get hairy with some css - we're digging into Grid and Flexbox now!
 Whoot!

-You've got a simple HTML file and simple CSS file - let's make them better!
+You've got a simple HTML file and an empty CSS file - let's make them better!
 Follow the instructions below - don't forget to consult the curriculum if you're unsure on something!

 Instructions: